Stable Gravastars: Guilfoyle's electrically charged solutions: Construction of gravastar model

 where $\eta_{\nu}$ represents the unit normal vector to $\Sigma$ and $\xi^i$ represents the intrinsic coordinates.
 Thus, at the hypersurface $\Sigma$, whose parametric equation is given by $f\left(x^\mu(\xi^i)\right)=0$, the respective unit 4--normal vectors $\eta^{\pm}_{\nu}$ to $\Sigma$ are

-where the unitary condition $n_{\mu}n^{\mu}= +1$, and $n_{\mu}e^{\mu}_{(i)} = 0$ are oriented outwards from the origin.
-By using Eq. (\ref{10}), normal vectors may be determined from the interior and exterior spacetimes given in Eq. (\ref{Brr}), so they becomes
+where the unitary conditions $n_{\mu}n^{\mu}= +1$ and $n_{\mu}e^{\mu}_{(i)} = 0$ are oriented outwards from the origin.
+By using Eq. (\ref{10}), normal vectors may be determined from the interior and exterior spacetimes given in Eq. (\ref{Brr}), so they become

 where the ($\pm$) superscripts correspond to the exterior and interior spacetimes, respectively.